DC Two set to build Australia's first solar-powered data center

 - Service around 256 IT racks with each rack capable of up to 30kw of IT load

-- Customised hosting configurations for low cost crypto mining up to fully redundant traditional data centre configurations
+- Customised hosting configurations for low cost crypto mining up to fully redundant traditional data center configurations

 - Communications options of 10gbps or more